-To ensure that your poultry is cooked to a safe temperature, without drying it out, or to accurately grill a steak to a medium-rare or well-done order, it is important to take a precise temperature reading.
+To ensure that your poultry is cooked to a safe temperature without drying it out, or to accurately grill a steak to a medium-rare or well-done order, it is important to take a precise temperature reading.
 This can be accomplished with a properly calibrated food thermometer.
-Calibrating a thermometer can be done in a matter of minutes with a few supplies found in every kitchen.
-Calibrate a thermometer after it is purchased, if it is dropped, if it is being used between hot and cold temperature extremes and otherwise, at least monthly.
+A thermometer calibration can be done in a matter of minutes with a few supplies found in every kitchen.
+You should always calibrate a thermometer after it is purchased, if it is dropped, if it is being used between hot and cold temperature extremes, or on a routine and monthly basis.

-Adjust the hex adjusting nut under the head or dial of the thermometer so that the temperature reads 32 degrees F, which is the temperature of ice water, also known as the freezing point.
+Adjust the hex nut under the head or dial of the thermometer so that the temperature reads 32 degrees F, which is the temperature of ice water, also known as the freezing point.
 If you have a digital thermometer, press the reset button to adjust the temperature.
 To check the calibration, you can repeat this method with a fresh ice water bath.
 In this second round, the thermometer should read 32 degrees F without requiring any adjustment.

 Boiling Water Method

 Instead of using ice water, you can use boiling water, especially if you plan to use the thermometer primarily for hot foods.
-To calibrate your thermometer with boiling water, pour tap water into a cooking pot and place it on the heat of a stove top element; bring the water to a rolling boil.
+To calibrate your thermometer with boiling water, pour tap water into a cooking pot and place it on the heat of a stove top element.
+Bring the water to a rolling boil.

-Place the stem or probe into the boiling water so that at least 2 inches of the stem is immersed; the stem should not be touching the sides or the bottom of the pot, as this will affect the reading by making it too high.
+Place the stem or probe into the boiling water so that at least 2 inches of the stem are immersed; the stem should not be touching the sides or the bottom of the pot, as this will affect the reading by making it too high.